 Reader in Modern and Contemporary Literature

-- Modernist literature and culture
+- Modernist narrative

 - Literary geographies

 - Questions of form and histories of reading

 My research cuts across twentieth- and twenty-first-century writing, focusing especially on developments in the novel as a form.
 My first book, Contemporary British Fiction and the Artistry of Space (Continuum, 2008), forged dialogues between narrative theory and cultural geography, an approach I have since advanced in a number of articles on regional and transnational modernisms.
 My second monograph, Modernist Futures (Cambridge University Press, 2012), considered the implications of the reanimation of modernist aesthetics in contemporary American, British and world Anglophone fiction.
 The book proposes that we can discern the political consequences of such reactivations without diluting the historical specificity of modernism’s global movements and moments.
 It thus offers a vocabulary for doing justice to the particularity and inventiveness of writers such as J. M. Coetzee, Ian McEwan, Toni Morrison, and Michael Ondaatje, while also enabling us to rethink the assumptions behind the way we conceptualize and periodize those modernist impulses with which contemporary novelists remain in dialogue.